MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 <!-- ====================================================================== -->
 ## Visual hosting

 Visual Hosting can be described as a single whiteboard in which the information is written directly to the board.
 By doing so, content is embedded to a location on the whiteboard.
 This location must handle how it will scale and behave in an app when there's interaction with the app.
-In addition to the window management described  for windowed hosting, visual hosting will need the app to manage the composition-based rendering, when it receives any and all user interaction(s).
+In addition to the window management described  for windowed hosting, visual hosting will need the app to manage the composition-based rendering, when it receives any and all user interactions.

-The following facts apply to a WebView2 app that uses visual hosting:
+If your WebView2 app uses visual hosting:

-* The controls and/or configurations to DPI scaling must be set by the app.
+* The controls or configurations to set the DPI scaling must be set by the app.

 * Inputs are routed to the app's `HWND` and must be configured to send the spatial input (for example, mouse, touch, and pen) based on positions, _not_ what currently has focus like a keyboard.